-"Detail average value of typical clients [sic] pension."
-The following alternative answers were given:
+Detail average value of typical clients' pension: the following alternative answers were given:

-Green/low risk: "£25K & above to regulated investments"
+Green/low risk: £25K & above to regulated investments

-Amber/medium risk: "£25K & above to mix of regulated and non-regulated investments"
+Amber/medium risk: £25K & above to mix of regulated and non-regulated investments

-Red/high risk: "£25K & above to non-regulated investments
+Red/High Risk: £25K & above to non-regulated investments

-Less than £25K to full SIPP / non-regulated investment
+Less than £25K to full SIPP/ non-regulated investment

-SIPP"
+SIPP

-"Detail client profile as described by company."
-The following alternative answers were given:
+• Detail client profile as described by company: The following alternative answers were given:

-Green/low risk: "Fully advised"
+o Green/low risk: Fully advised

-Amber/medium risk: "Execution only-high net worth/sophisticated"

-Red/high risk: "Execution only client
+o Amber/medium risk: Execution only high-net-worth/sophisticated investor o Red/high risk: Execution only client

-Not high net worth [or] Sophisticated investor"
+Not high-net-worth or sophisticated investor

-The answer to the first question should have been amber since Cape Verde4 Life was dealing with UK clients but apparently involving a UK IFA.
-According to the proforma this meant Options should also have carried out "DD" - due diligence - on the IFA(s).
-I note that reference has been made to Cape Verde4 Life working with 1 Stop Financial Services and The Financial Planning Partnership.

-I do not know if Options carried out due diligence on these firms.
+The answer to the first question should have been recorded as amber, since CV4L was dealing with UK clients, but apparently involving a UK IFA.
+According to the proforma, this meant Options should also have carried out "DD" - due diligence - on the IFA(s).
+I note that reference has been made to CV4L working with 1 Stop Financial Services and The Financial Planning Partnership.
+I don't know if Options carried out due diligence on these firms.

-I note that in 2014 two partners in 1 Stop Financial Services were subject to disciplinary sanction by the FCA.
+I note that in 2014, two partners in 1 Stop Financial Services were subject to disciplinary sanction by the FCA.
 The regulator had taken action in relation to that firm's business model between October 2010 and November 2012.
 The two partners were fined and banned from performing any significant influence function in relation to any regulated activity.
-According to the FCA, 1 Stop Financial Services had advised customers to switch their pensions to SIPPs which enabled them to invest in unregulated and often high-risk products regardless of whether those products were suitable for the customers.
+According to the FCA, 1 Stop Financial Services had advised customers to switch their pensions to SIPPs which enabled them to invest in unregulated and often high-risk products regardless of whether those products were suitable.

-1 Stop Financial Services business model involved receiving introductions from unregulated introducers who typically promoted investments such as overseas property investments.
+1 Stop Financial Services' business model involved receiving introductions from unregulated introducers who typically promoted investments such as overseas property investments.

 1 Stop Financial Services would then give advice on the suitability of switching an existing pension to a SIPP to make that investment.
 It did not give advice on the suitability of the investment.